KNMI/adaguc-server/doc/configuration/EDRConfiguration/EDR.md

 #  Configuration options to enable EDR collections

+An EDR service by ADAGUC currently supports the /instances call to retrieve the model_runs (treating the forecast_reference_time as instance name), the /position call for timeseries and point data and the /cube call for extracting 2d/3d data slices.

+Data output is in CoverageJSON

 [Back to main configuration](../Configuration.md)

 For a tutorial on EDR configuration, please check [Configure_EDR_service](../../tutorials/Configure_EDR_service.md)